 Stem cells have revolutionized modern medicine, offering new pathways for understanding, treating, and preventing diseases.
 Among the types of stem cells, induced pluripotent stem cells (iPSCs) have become particularly noteworthy for their vast potential, especially in cardiac medicine.

-By unlocking the regenerative capabilities of iPSCs, researchers are making strides in cardiovascular treatment, drug discovery, and personalized medicine.
+By unlocking the regenerative capabilities of induced pluripotent stem cells (iPSCs), researchers are making strides in cardiovascular treatment, drug discovery, and personalized medicine.

 Induced pluripotent stem cells are adult cells reprogrammed to an embryonic-like state by introducing specific genes.
 This process allows these cells to differentiate into virtually any cell type, including heart cells.